Cybeni/og-docs/docs/full-documentation/gateway.md

 1. Client opens a WebSocket connection to the server.
 2. Server initializes a **Session** object to handle authentication and game‐related data (including round state, player seeds, etc.).
 3. The client **Authenticates** by sending a message of type `Authenticate`.
 Once authenticated, the session is stored in a Map of active WebSocket connections.
-4. Subsequent client actions flow through the **`GameEvent` class**, which identifies the appropriate game logic and **publishes** the action to an internal event bus (NATS) if needed.
+4. Subsequent client actions flow through the **`RoundEvent` class**, which identifies the appropriate game logic and **publishes** the action to an internal event bus (NATS) if needed.
 5. The game service (in another process) consumes these actions from NATS, processes the game logic, and **publishes updates back** to the same NATS event bus.
 See [gameservice](../full-documentation/gameservice.md) for more details on this process.
 6. The gateway (through the Session instance) **consumes these updates**, updates the round state attached to the consumed message, and pushes the updates back to the client over the same WebSocket.
-The `GameUpdate` class is responsible for performing these tasks.
+The `RoundUpdate` class is responsible for performing these tasks.

 ### Lifecycle of a websocket action: